shizmob/arcade-docs/igs/boards.md

 **Notes:**
 * Based on same board for earlier EZTouch games (IGS-Osprey) but with CPU module now onboard and IDE connector.
 * The key to enter BIOS is still unknown.
-* The IGS027A ASIC is connected thru Texas Instruments PCI1510 bus chip.
 * The MBR of the game's CompactFlash is encrypted by the BIOS, but the contents are still accessible using imaging tools.
-* The encrypted MBR has the header of "IGS-I-JOIN-C1000".
-It's not possible to boot from other boot drives like USB without the header present; it will fail with "Boot False(B)."
 * C-Media CMI8738 is used instead of the AC'97 chip for Percussion Kids and Tempo Kiddo, although the Realtek AC'97 chip is still present onboard.

+**The BIOS has several checks:**
+* The IGS027A ASIC is connected thru Texas Instruments PCI1510 bus chip.
+Before booting from the CompactFlash, it checks to see if the PCI1510 chip is present or not.
+If it can find the chip, it will say "Find IGS Card.".
+Else, it will refuse to boot and output "Not Find IGS Card."
+* The encrypted MBR has the header of "IGS-I-JOIN-C1000" and the BIOS has elements of GRUB strings to do check against.
+It's not possible to boot from other boot drives like USB without the header and GRUB strings present; it will fail with "Boot False(B)."

 ### C2000
 **Motherboard:** I-JOIN C2000